I don’t think about money the way I used to.

-These days, I know that every dollar I spend adds immense value to my life.
-There is a roof over my head at night, the books or the music I purchase add unspeakable value to my life, the few clothes I own keep me warm, the experiences I share with others at a movie or a concert add value to my life and theirs, and a cup of tea with my best friend becomes far more meaningful than a trip to the mall ever could.
+These days I know every dollar I spend adds immense value to my life.
+There is a roof over my head at night, the books or the music I purchase bring me joy, the few clothes I own keep me warm, the experiences I share with others at a movie or a concert add value to my life and theirs, and a cup of tea with my best friend becomes far more significant than a trip to the mall ever could.

 I no longer waste my money, and thus it’s far less important to pursue it endlessly.

 Read this essay and 150 others in our new book, Essential.